First, a brief intro to emotions. Emotions are multi-faceted and full-body experiences whose role encompasses the following:

 When reviewing this list, it quickly becomes apparent that these regulation strategies seem to make most sense in terms of distressing emotions, such as anxiety and depression.
 This is fine when the focus is on mental health and on identifying adaptive and maladaptive strategies.
 There are many other emotions that are or may be noxious in more subtle and chronic ways, such as regret, resentment, jealousy, envy, schadenfreude, guilt, and shame, and may not be amenable to effective management through any of the above six regulation strategies.

-If we return to the evolutionary perspective in which emotions are viewed as powerful nonlinguistic mechanisms that guide organisms in their engagements with their environments, it becomes clear that there is an additional emotion regulation strategy not included in the above six.
-That additional strategy is the exploration of the emotional response.
-This strategy makes use of acceptance – it is hard to explore something that is rejected, avoided, or suppressed.
-It also makes use of reappraisal but differs from it.
+If we return to the evolutionary perspective, in which emotions are viewed as powerful nonlinguistic mechanisms that guide organisms in their engagements with their environments, it becomes clear that there is an additional emotion-regulation strategy not included in the above six.
+That additional strategy is to explore the emotional response.
+This strategy uses acceptance – it is hard to explore something that is rejected, avoided, or suppressed.
+It also uses reappraisal but differs from it.
 Reappraisal is a common cognitive therapy technique in which the nature of one’s beliefs is challenged and, it is hoped, replaced by more ‘adaptive’ beliefs.
 Let me provide, as an example, coping with chronic envy.

 One strategy is to go with it, keep feeling it, and perhaps even ruminate on it.
 Another strategy is to problem-solve it by getting what the other guy or gal has, and more.
 Presumably, if you’re on top, there is no one to envy.
 (If only it were so simple.)
-Other strategies are to suppress one’s feelings of envy and, perhaps, avoid the individual who triggers it.
-Another strategy still is to reappraise one’s envy and come to believe that earthly riches are not the measure of a person nor a route to happiness and significance.
-Another one is to accept that envy is a common and natural emotion that, just like all other emotions, thoughts, sensations, memories, and imaginings, arise and abide and fade away.
-Thus, there really is no need to dwell on feelings of envy for soon enough they will fade from attention.
+Other strategies include suppressing one’s feelings of envy and, perhaps, avoiding the individual who triggers it.
+Another strategy is to reappraise one’s envy and come to believe that earthly riches are not the measure of a person nor a route to happiness and significance.
+Another one is to accept that envy is a common and natural emotion that, just like all other emotions, thoughts, sensations, memories, and imaginings, arises, abides, and fades away.
+Thus, there really is no need to dwell on feelings of envy, for soon enough they will fade from attention.

-Now, none of these strategies truly explore or interrogate the emotion of envy.
-This emotion should be accepted and be given its due.
+Now, none of these strategies truly explores or interrogates the emotion of envy.
+This emotion should be accepted and given its due.
 It means something, probably a lot.
-It arises within many people, but for particular ones it becomes maladaptive, leading to ill-considered choices and to ongoing stress, resentment, unhappiness, and so forth.
-Why not approach this feeling and understand, engage, and dialogue with it?
-One reason some patients reject CBT and related therapies is because they want to understand the origins and meanings of their emotions and behaviors rather than moving immediately to reappraising them, accepting them but otherwise not exploring them, or to problem-solving their way out of them.
-Such patients may be open to all these strategies, but first-things-first, they want to seek understanding.
+It arises in many people, but in some it becomes maladaptive, leading to ill-considered choices and ongoing stress, resentment, unhappiness, and so forth.
+Why not approach this feeling, understand it, engage with it, and dialogue with it?
+One reason some patients reject CBT and related therapies is that they want to understand the origins and meanings of their emotions and behaviors rather than moving immediately to reappraising them, accepting them, but otherwise not exploring them, or problem-solving their way out of them.
+Such patients may be open to all these strategies, but first things first, they want to seek understanding.

 There are psychotherapies that do encourage such explorations.
 They include the psychodynamic therapies and also several other ones, such as schema therapy and emotion-focused therapy.
 Now, an astute CBT therapist does allow, if not altogether encourage, a focus on the past and on origins and meanings of symptoms.
-But many times, CBT therapists don’t think of proceeding down this path of exploration, which does not jibe directly with the manual.
+But many times, CBT therapists don’t consider proceeding down this path of exploration, which doesn’t jibe directly with the manual.

 So, most of us seek to understand and make sense of ourselves and the world.
-Emotions are a power mechanism to guide us through our complex environments.
-The nature and circumstances of the emotions that arise can beneficially be explored by any person, and any mental health clinician can maintain the awareness of the importance of such exploration, irrespective of one’s theoretical orientation.
+Emotions are a powerful mechanism to guide us through our complex environments.
+The nature and circumstances of the emotions that arise can be beneficially explored by any person, and any mental health clinician can maintain the awareness of the importance of such exploration, irrespective of one’s theoretical orientation.

 Dr. Jack